w3c/wai-curricula/content/content-author/structure.md

 {% include excol.html type="middle" %}

-Introduce navigation and orientation methods that help people with disabilities orient themselves and navigate content.
+Introduce navigation and orientation methods that enable people with disabilities to orient themselves and navigate content.
 These include content that follows a meaningful sequence, a table of contents, footnotes, and methods for users to move back and forth through long passages of content.

 Explain that creating accessible navigation and orientation methods requires collaboration between different team members, including designers and developers.
 Content authors provide the content.
 Designers specify the visual appearance and interaction.
 Developers implement the methods.